 In "Environmental Justice: Nursing for Planetary Health" Jessica LeClair, clinical instructor at UW-Madison School of Nursing, spoke to "characterizing the linkages between human-caused disruptions of earth's natural systems and the resulting impacts on public health" and how we can answer this call to the cry of the earth, cry of the poor.
-Watch it now.

 Watch "Eco Advocacy 101: Faith Groups in Action," FSPA's Eco in Action Lunch & Learn session presented by Toni Langowski on June 8, 2021.
 Toni shares how "ecospirituality, your role in environmental advocacy and environmental policy" and everything in between "affects the world that we live in today."

 Explore "The Glory of Birds," the fifth offering of FSPA's Eco in Action Lunch & Learn series that was offered on May 11.
 Presenters Therese Cummiskey and Diane Porter of Jefferson County, Iowa, give us a bird's-eye view of the amazing beauty and diversity of birds — God's great creations — including some of the birds that we can enjoy right outside our windows.

 FSPA Ecospirituality Project Outreach Coordinator Karen Stoltz got us ready to get into the garden on April 13 with "Gardening 101: What's sprouting in Jacoba's Greenhouse?
 Get Started at Home," the fourth offering in the Eco in Action Lunch & Learn session.
 In this video, Karen introduces us to the basics of starting a garden indoors: seed selection, potting soils and site selection.
 In addition, Karen also shares what she is growing at the FSPA garden this season and what has already started to pop up inside Jacoba’s Greenhouse.